Photos and Review by Oyster.com Investigators

-Expect to be impressed when entering the multistory, 22-acre Fairmont Kea Lani ("white heaven" in Hawaiian), which ranks among Maui's best luxury resorts -- including the top-of-the-heap Four Seasons Maui and the Grand Wailea.
-More discreet and laid-back than the former, and less chaotic than the latter, it's a sophisticated choice for both families and couples.
+Expect to be impressed when entering the multistory, 22-acre Fairmont Kea Lani ("white heaven" in Hawaiian, though some might argue the sand has a brown tint), which ranks among Maui's best luxury resorts -- including the top-of-the-heap Four Seasons Maui and the Grand Wailea.
+More discreet and laid-back than the former, and less chaotic than the latter, The Fairmont is a sophisticated choice for both families and couples.

-If architect Jose Luis Ezquerra's undulating white domes seem all but Hawaiian (his design has often earned the property the nickname "Aladdin's castle"), the island-style vibe and hospitality -- fresh orchid lei greetings, nearly life-size murals of ancient Hawaiian life, regular "alohas" from the staff -- give a sense of place.
+If architect Jose Luis Ezquerra's undulating white domes seem all but Hawaiian (his design has often earned the property the nickname "Aladdin's castle"), the island-style vibe and hospitality -- fresh orchid led greetings, nearly life-size murals of ancient Hawaiian life, regular "alohas" from the staff -- give a sense of place.
+The spacious, open-air lobby holds clusters of couches and chairs.
 An impressive ecological stewardship program pays respect to the local culture and environment as well.